cade-gray/blog/_posts/tmnt-stack.md

 ### Takeaways

 I am very happy with how building this blog has been going.
 The developer experience you get from Typescript and Tailwind is something I have never appreciated until now.
-With NextJS, I am enjoying my experience with it so far and I hope to continue to expand upon it so I can learn more about SSR and other concepts such as Hydration.
+With NextJS, I have no major complaints so far (minus the hundreds of configs and bloat) and I hope to continue to expand upon it so I can learn more about SSR and other concepts such as Hydration.
 This will be the first of many blog posts I will write to journal my journey in learning for myself and for others to read if they want.
+If you would like to view the code for this blog, it can be found [here](https://github.com/cade-gray/blog).